Derpford/pathways/pathways.md

 > Knight
 > You attack with 1d8+STR.
 You defend with 1d8+CON.

-Paths also grant certain other effects, with approval from the GM, based on what they represent.
+Paths also grant certain other effects and benefits, with approval from the GM, based on what they represent.
 A Knight, for instance, would reasonably have a horse, and would also know some people among the nobility.
 A Blacksmith might be able to melt armor and blades down into scrap metal, or know how to sharpen a sword for maximum effect.
-A Thief obviously would carry a set of lockpicking tools, and knows how to use them.
-You are limited only by your imagination (and what the GM says is reasonable for a level 1 adventurer!)
+That Blacksmith would also be carrying a hammer and tongs, and it's obvious that a Thief would carry a set of lockpicking tools (and know how to use them).
+You are limited only by your imagination (and what the GM says is reasonable for a level 1 adventurer!).
+See the section on "Background Objects" under "Equipment and Other Items of Importance" for more details.

 ## The Finishing Touches
 Your character will also likely need a name.
 While some games advise you to pick a name early in the process, I find it easier to pick a good name once I already have a good idea of who the character is.